 There’s something to be said for flavor combinations that kids love.
 Peanut butter and Jelly?
 Awesome.
 Tater Tots and ketchup?
 Move over Timmy, we want some too.
 Tomato soup and grilled cheese?
 Happy dance.
 And while, yes – you can heat up a can of Campbell’s and grill up some white bread with a slice of American cheese in the middle – for most adults it’s going to taste a little blah – somehow both too sweet, too salty and still bland.
 And while we’re not sticklers or anything, we try to keep our processed food intake to a minimum, especially when cooking a recipe like this from scratch is easy and gives you wildly better-tasting results, to boot.

-A few summers ago we made tomato soup using fresh Roma tomatoes – roasted in the oven to concentrate their flavor.
+A few summers ago we made classic tomato soup using fresh Roma tomatoes roasted in the oven to concentrate their flavor.
 The soup was really tasty but it required a lot of tomatoes which meant that even in the summer it was kind of an expensive undertaking for a humble supper.
-Right now it’s March and fresh, ripe, local tomatoes are still a whistle and a wish away, so we got help from the pantry – in the form of perfectly ripe canned tomatoes (peeled whole tomatoes or crushed are best.
-Avoid diced which use added chemicals to help the chunks stay chunky).
+Right now it’s March and fresh, ripe, local tomatoes are still a whistle and a wish away.
+Therefore, we sought help from the pantry, in the form of perfectly ripe canned tomatoes.
+Note: Peeled whole tomatoes or crushed are best.
+Avoid diced which use added chemicals to help the chunks stay chunky.

 Of course, those of you who grew enough tomatoes last summer to can and preserve them should be doubly pleased with themselves.
 At the time we were just starting to get ripe tomatoes in, we hadn’t quite figured out our yard’s chicken-fencing situation and subsequently our ranging birds enjoyed just as many tomatoes as we did.
 (So no, we didn’t do any preserving.)